SPA2000 Game art II

 - can critically reflect on their own practice and the collaborative process, identifying strengths, challenges, and areas for improvement

 The students work both individual and in groups to solve given assignments.
-Teaching is mostly done through pre-recorded videos or presented reading material.
-Learning is done primarily through learning activities in class, individual or in groups.
+Teaching is mostly done through pre-recorded videos, presented reading material and through learning activities in class, individual or in groups.

 Supervision will be conducted both at an individual level and in groups or project teams.
-This is to ensure that each student has the specific teaching resources and guidance needed in the collaborative projects and productions where “problem-based-learning” is used.

 - 2 individual assignments